rodgetech/CSVPlusPlus/README.md

   - All types support regex patterns

 ### Sorting Data
-- Click the Sort button in the toolbar
+- Click column headers to sort data ascending/descending
+- SQL-based sorting handles millions of rows efficiently
-- Add multiple sort criteria with priority ordering
+- Multiple sort criteria supported through the Sort panel

-- Sort ascending or descending
-- Adjust priority with up/down arrows
+### Pagination
+- Data loads in pages of 100 rows by default
+- Click "Load More Rows" to load additional data
+- UI remains responsive regardless of total file size

 ### Aggregations
 - Click on any column header to see aggregations